bensportfolioandprojects/AvengersInitProject/README.md

 All of the main files have been tested including the controller, domain, repos services classes and integration tests in the controllerTests class.

 Tools Used
-Jira - Kanban board and epic/stories visualisation Maven - Dependency and Build Management
+Jira - Kanban board and epic/stories visualisation - Link - https://bphillips96.atlassian.net/jira/software/projects/AV/boards/1/backlog?sprintCompleted
+Maven - Dependency and Build Management
 Git - Gitbash functionality for command line interface Github - Repository management and integration with Jira for automatic Jira update